robwakeman/robwakeman-03/README-PRIVATE.md

 ## REM for Responsive Design

-I have used `font-size: 1px` to make REM sizes easier to calculate. https://coderwall.com/p/lh9t8g/update-your-font-size-to-rem-units
+Initially, I was using `font-size: 1px` to make REM sizes easier to calculate. https://coderwall.com/p/lh9t8g/update-your-font-size-to-rem-units

+I have now decided against this - just not comfortable with it - seems weird.

 ```css
 html {